 On the basis of the direction given by the 1st Congress of the Communist Party of Albania, the Congress of Unification of the Youth held in Shkodra in September 1949, fused the Communist Youth Organization and the People's Youth Organization 1 into a single organization that was named the Labor Youth Union of Albania.
 The Party charged the LYUA as its main task with keeping alive and further developing among the broad masses of the youth the spirit of sacrifice that had characterized it during the war and during the early years after liberation.
-Being in the forefront of socialist construction, the youth of the country were called upon to turn their attention to education, culture and technique, in order to provide new cadres of high ideological and vocational technical training.
+Being in the forefront of socialist construction. the youth of the country were called upon to turn their attention to education, culture and technique, in order to provide new cadres of high ideological and vocational technical training.

 The PLA instructed the trade unions of Albania to play a decisive role in the communist education of the workers and employees as well as in the fulfilment of the State plan.
-In the struggle for the carrying out of these tasks the of Party tasks was to strengthen the economic links between the working class and the peasantry and to achieve an immediate rise in the productive forces of agriculture.
-In a country like Albania, where small peasant economy prevailed, it was impossible to emerge from backwardness and build socialism without improving the situation in agriculture, without its further development and advancement.
-Industry could not be set up without ensuring supplies of raw materials and foodstuffs for the working people.
+In the struggle for the carrying out of these tasks the working class would be tempered in an allround manner and thus become capable of fulfilling better its leading role in the building of socialist society and in strengthening the basis of the Party.
+This instruction found expression at the 2nd Congress of the Trade Unions held in October 1949.